esper-io/esper-cli/README.md

 ```

 #### 2. show
-Show device details and set device as active.
-Here, device name is required to show device information.
+Show the details of the device.
+Here, `device-name` is required to show device information.
+Use the `--active` or `-a` flag to mark this device as the active device.
+This will allow you to call further device commands without specifying the device.
 ```sh
 $ espercli device show [OPTIONS] [device-name]
 ```